Riesling00/HRNAT/README.md

 # HRNAT
-Hierarchical Representation Network with AuxiliaryTasks for Video Captioning and Video QuestionAnswering
+The code of Hierarchical Representation Network with AuxiliaryTasks for Video Captioning and Video Question Answering is coming soon.